-Distribution is not required by law until age 701/2.
+Distribution is not required, except as governed by law.

-Benefit Calculations: The benefit calculations for the Hybrid Plan are as outlined in Plan 1 and Plan 2, except the benefit is based on contributions made by the member and any matching contributions made by the employer, plus net investment earnings on those contributions.
+Benefit Calculations: The benefit calculations for the Hybrid Plan are as outlined in Plan 1 and 2, except the benefit is based on contributions made by the member and any matching contributions made by the employer, plus net investment earnings on those contributions.